dkandalov/tab-shifter/README.md

 Tab Shifter
 ====
 [**Tab Shifter**](http://plugins.jetbrains.com/plugin/7475) is a tiny plugin for IntelliJ IDEA to move and split editor tabs.

  - ctrl + alt + \] - move tab to the right split (or create new split if it's the rightmost split)
  - ctrl + alt + \[ - move tab to left split
  - ctrl + alt + ; - move tab to split above
  - ctrl + alt + ' - move tab to split below (or create new split if it's the bottom split)
- - ctrl + alt + . - (not part of this plugin) recommended to bind to Goto Next Splitter action Also available in Windows -> Editor Tabs menu.
+ - ctrl + alt + . - (not part of this plugin) recommended to bind to Goto Next Splitter action

+If any of these shortcuts have conflicts, then obviously feel free to change them.

+The above action are also available in Windows -> Editor Tabs menu.

 Why?